Stypox/quadermas/README.md

 # Mastercom Workbook client
 [Mastercom](https://www.mastercompro.it/) is an italian company which provides services to schools (i.e. register-logs).
 One of these services is a website named "*Workbook*" (in italian "*Quaderno Elettronico*") made for **students to access marks, timetables, files**...
-This app is an Android client that **wraps around the website** and is able to show subjects, marks, topics, homework, documents and timetables.
+This app is an Android client that **wraps around the website** and is able to show subjects, marks, topics, homework, timetables, events and documents.
 It is lightweight (`~5MB`) and uses Material Design.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png" alt="Get it on F-Droid" height="80">](https://f-droid.org/packages/com.stypox.mastercom_workbook/)